Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 MSU-Broad_Art_Museum_Boy_Dancing

-First Saturdays are FREE every first Saturday of the month from 11 am – 3 pm and every month has a different theme.
+Family Day is FREE the first Saturday of the month from 11 AM – 3 PM and every month has a different theme.
 There are several tables in one of the wings set up with materials and projects based on the month’s theme.
-Kids are guided by posted examples, but also have the freedom to independently create whatever they want from the materials.
+Kids are guided by posted examples but also have the freedom to independently create whatever they want from the materials.

 For instance, one month the theme was space, so stations included:

-1) making headband art with wire and clay
+• Making a headband art with wire and clay.

-2) button making using artwork of moon landings
+• Button making using artwork of moon landings.

-4) a book nook with children’s books on space
+• A book nook with children’s books on space.

 There’s plenty of room at the tables for parents to sit next to their kids and create alongside them too.